Jeep Wrangler Certified Pre-Owned Warranty

 The caveat to these warranties is the $200 deductible applied to each repair.
 By contrast, the CPO coverage charges no deductible.
 You can always lower your extended warranty deductible to $100 or even zero dollars, but the cost goes up by roughly 5% or 10%, respectively.

-Compared to the cost of buying CPO, purchasing a pre-owned Wrangler with a separate extended warranty will probably cost you more upfront (around $1,625 for the warranty and $200 for the pre-purchase inspection) but may provide more value and peace of mind in the long run.
-After all, with CPO your bumper-to-bumper coverage expires after just three months, compared to three years with a bonafide extended warranty.
+Compared with the cost of buying CPO, purchasing a pre-owned Wrangler with a separate extended warranty will probably cost you more upfront (around $1,625 for the warranty and $200 for the pre-purchase inspection) but may provide more value and peace of mind in the long run.
+After all, with CPO, your bumper-to-bumper coverage expires after just three months, compared with three years with an extended warranty.

 However, this is one case where purchasing both a CPO vehicle and an extended warranty might make the most sense.